 :: Find a table

 Table placement is key to happy pot lucking.
 You DON’T want to be near the food line so everyone who is after you getting food looks at your plate longingly as they shuffle slowly by.
-You know what I mean.
+I’m sure you know what I mean!
 You might have done it yourself once or twice!
 Find a spot at the end of the table for the high chair (if necessary), count to make sure there are enough seats for your crew and go as far away from the line as possible.
 You will avoid potential food theft (joking, of course!) and possibly be picked first to get in line.
 In my experience, if there is someone choosing the table dismissal order, the chooser is usually strategic and picks the table farthest away from the food to go first.
 They just do.

 If you sit near the food line, it also reminds your children that they don’t have any food and they aren’t in line yet.
 This will potentially cause a small riot to break out at your table in the form of tears, whining and/or climbing under the table.
 Sometimes all three.